twist-jenkins/Sample_Tracker/README.md

 Please merge your stable changes to twistdb@develop frequently, for others to pick up.

+NOTE: keeping the various application codebases in sync with the central TwistDB codebase will likely be a challenge.

 ### Add TwistDB + SMT seed data

 ```